Preventing Foodborne Illness Associated with Clostridium perfringens

 What causes a Clostridium perfringens-associated foodborne illness?

 The bacterium Clostridium perfringens causes one of the most common types of foodborne gastroenteritis in the United States, often referred to as perfringens food poisoning (FDA 2012).
-It is associated with consuming contaminated food that contains great numbers of vegetative cells and spores that will produce toxin inside the intestine.
-There are two forms of disease caused by C. perfringens: gastroenteritis and enteritis necroticans.
+It is associated with consuming contaminated food that contains great numbers of vegetative cells and spores that will produce toxin inside the small intestine.
+There are two forms of disease caused by C. perfringens: gastroenteritis and necrotizing enteritis.
 The latter disease, also known as pig-bel disease, is not common in the United States.
 It is often associated with contaminated pork and can be very severe (FDA 2012).

 Outbreaks Associated with Clostridium perfringens